arbor-sim/arbor/example/generators/readme.md

 using event_generator_ptr = std::unique_ptr<event_generator>;
 ```

+In the implementation, an empty vector is created, and the generators are created and `push_back`ed into the vector one after the other.

-It comes with a helper function `make_event_generator_ptr` that simplifies the process of creating an event generator and wrapping it in a `unique_ptr`.
+The helper function `make_event_generator` is used to simplify the process of creating an event generator and wrapping it in a `unique_ptr`.
-It has the same semantics as `std::unique_ptr`.
+It has the same semantics as [http://en.cppreference.com/w/cpp/memory/unique_ptr/make_unique](`std::make_unique`):

-For our demo, we want to attach two Poisson event generators to the synapse on our cell.

-1. An excitatory synapse with spiking frequency λ\_e and weight w\_e.
-2. An inhibitory synapse with spiking frequency λ\_i and weight w\_i.

-Each
+* It takes as a template parameter the specialized type of `event_generator`, in this case `pgen`.
+* Then it takes as arguments the arguments to pass to the constructor of `pgen`.

+Of the arguments passed to the Poisson event generators, the random number generator state require further explanation.
+Each Poisson generator has its own private random number generator state.
+The initial random number state is provided on construction.
+For a real world model, the state should have a seed that is some reproducable hash of `gid` and the generator id, to ensure reproducable random streams.
+For this simple example, we use hard coded seeds to initialize the random number state.

 ### Sampling Voltages